The Ultimate Staycation Road Trip in Devon and Cornwall

 Plymouth Sound

-Stay: Plymouth has a wide variety of hotels and B&B’s and my favourite locations are the Barbican and The Hoe.
+Where to Stay: Plymouth has a wide variety of hotels and B&Bs, and my favourite locations are the Barbican and The Hoe.
+Stay at the modern Moxy Plymouth, which is within walking distance of all the sights.

-Eat: You can either eat at any of the restaurants in Royal William Yard or head to the Barbican for some seaside dining.
-Looking for some food on the go – grab something from Captain Jaspers on the Barbican.
+Where to Eat: You can either eat at any of the restaurants in Royal William Yard or head to the Barbican for some seaside dining.
+Looking for some food on the go – grab something from Captain Jasper’s on the Barbican.

 Staycation Spots In Cornwall